-CPA candidates generally find it difficult to organize and to complete their own self-study programs.
+CPA candidates generally find it difficult to organize and complete their own self-study programs.
 A major problem is determining what and how to study.
 Another major problem is developing the self-discipline to stick to a study program.
-Relatedly, it is often difficult for CPA candidates to determine how much to study (i.e., determining when they are sufficiently prepared).
+Relatedly, it is often difficult for CPA candidates to determine how much to study (i.e., determining when they are sufficiently prepared.)
+The following suggestions will assist you in developing a systematic, comprehensive, and successful self-study program to help you complete the BEC exam.